Costa Rica, Central America -

 Arrive in San Jose, Costa Rica.
 Meet the group and rest up at the hotel.

 Collect supplies.
 Head out of San Jose due south to service site in Turrialba.
 Spend the next eight days helping community members repair their homes, speaking Spanish, teaching English, and playing fútbol.

 Move to Puerto Viejo, one of Costa Rica’s most spectacular surf spots.
 Take a surf lesson, kayak the Caribbean, and soak up some sun on the beach of Cahuita National Park.
-Learn about holistic medicine from the Bribri people.
+Learn about holistic medicine and traditional chocolate harvesting from the Bribri people.

 Head to the Turrialba Valley and the Pacuare River.
 Raft class 2 and 3 rapids through the rainforest.
 Zip-line through the canopy, hike to a pristine waterfall, swim in the nearby natural pools.